 You can see any of the doctors or nurses at the practice by making an appointment, either in person, by telephone or online.
 We operate a computerised appointments system and work on the basis of 10 minutes for each consultation, so if your problem is likely to take longer please let the reception staff know so that sufficient time can be allowed.
-Reception staff will be asking you for some information to enable them to direct you to the correct health care professional, please see the following link for more information;
+Reception staff will be asking you for some information to enable them to direct you to the correct health care professional.

 If you need to see a doctor urgently, you will be seen the same day but not necessarily by the doctor of your choice and this may mean your consultation is restricted to dealing with only the urgent problem.